HomeEmployee Benefits ResourcesBenefits Canada NewsLabour Day in Canada: The Origins and Traditions

 What is Labour Day?

 Labour Day is a holiday celebrating workers' contributions and achievements.
-It originated from late 19th century labour movements campaigning for better work conditions and reforms.
+It originated from the late 19th-century labour movements campaigning for better work conditions and reforms.

 What do people do on Labour Day in Canada?